colscoding/map-city-quiz/README.md

 ## Features

-- 🗺️ Interactive map of Sweden using OpenStreetMap
+- 🗺️ Clean, label-free map of Sweden using CARTO tiles
+- 📍 Draggable pin system - place and adjust your guess before submitting
 - 🎯 50+ Swedish cities including major cities and smaller towns
 - 📊 Real-time scoring based on distance accuracy
 - 📱 Responsive design that works on mobile devices
 - 🔄 Randomized questions for replay value
 - 🏆 Performance ratings and final score
+- ✨ Smooth animations and user-friendly interface

 ## Technologies Used